MDAnalysis/MDAnalysis.github.io/mdakits.md

 ---
 layout: page
-title: MDAKits and MDA-based tools
+title: MDA Ecosystem
-order: 5
+order: 10
+redirect_from: /pages/mdakits
 ---

 MDAnalysis is developed with extensibility in mind, allowing